Dasubel/inventory_manager/README.md

 FIRST STEPS:

-After forking and cloning this repository, open up the main folder "inventory_manager".
-From here, using several terminals, change directory into front-end and run "npm start".
+After forking and cloning this repository, using several terminals, change directory into front-end and run "npm start".
 Change directory from another terminal into server and again run "npm start".
 Finally, spin up docker with "docker run --rm --name pg-docker -e POSTGRES_PASSWORD=docker -d -p 5432:5432 \
 -v $HOME/docker/volumes/postgres:/var/lib/postgresql/data postgres".

 At this point, the server will be talking to the database, and the webpage running from the front end will be able to display the information correctly.